CULTURAL ANTHROPOLOGY

 Drug Violence

-Below is a short article which discusses how the Mexican cartels have begun to grow marijuana in the U.S. in part to circumvent the U.S. Border Patrol.
+Below is the link to an article which discusses how the Mexican cartels have begun to grow marijuana in the U.S. in part to circumvent the U.S. Border Patrol.
 It indicates that the largest cartels are operating marijuana "grows" in several U.S. states.
 They have even begun to use National Forests, due to the isolation they provide.
 It is rather interesting that, while most Americans stand aghast at the wealth, power and violence associated with the cartels, most Americans seem to ignore the fact that it is Americans themselves who fund the cartels, and that this is not the first time Americans have funded such violent criminal organizations.
 According to most estimates, marijuana provides up to 75% of the Mexican drug cartels' revenues.
 This means that the cartels and the violence they produce are being funded, not by crackheads and heroin addicts, but by your average recreational American pot smoker --your average Joe.
-This was the same person who funded organized crime (and all of the violence they produced) in Chicago, Detroit, New York and dozens of other American cities during prohibition.
+This was the same person who funded organized crime (and all of the violence it produced) in Chicago, Detroit, New York and dozens of other American cities during prohibition.
 The simple fact is that if you make a popular product illegal, you will create a black market for it, increase its street value and lead to individuals and groups fighting to dominate or control its trade.
 It is simple supply and demand.
 Just as the cartels are getting rich on pot, the mob got rich on alcohol and prostitution during the 1920s.
 Gang wars in U.S. cities today are also based on the control of lucrative drug distribution territories.
 This is no different than the spectacular rise in Plains Indian warfare that occurred during the 19th century as increasing numbers of Indians competed with one another over the declining numbers of buffalo whose hides they sold to trading posts established throughout the mid-West to meet the increased demand for buffalo products in the cities of the U.S. and Europe.
 In the same way, the violence in Mexico and in the streets of America -past and present- is caused by competition over the sale of a resource made increasingly valuable by an increasing demand for it among American consumers and a restricted supply caused by legal authorities to prevent its distribution.
 And ironically, each success at decreasing the available supply only increases a drug's street value in the U.S., and thus the profits that the cartels can earn by providing it.
 So, Americans create the violence in Mexico in two ways: by increasing the demand for pot in the U.S. by consuming it in greater and greater quantities; and by restricting the supply of marijuana by making it illegal and by imposing restrictions on its importation.
 I guess you would call this a lose-lose situation.
 Indeed, the whole situation is best expressed in a famous quote taken from Pogo, a popular cartoon of the 1950s & 1960s . . .

 As it was written . . .